Israeli rights group urges UN to end Palestinian occupation

 UNITED NATIONS (AP) — An Israeli human rights group urged the U.N.
-Security Council on Friday to take decisive action now to end the country’s occupation of Palestinian territory.
+Security Council to take decisive action now to end the country’s occupation of Palestinian territory.

 Hagai El-Ad, executive director of B’Tselem, told an informal council meeting Friday on “Illegal Israeli Settlements: Obstacles to Peace and the Two-State Solution” that Israel has controlled Palestinian lives in Gaza, the West Bank and East Jerusalem for the past 49 years “and counting.”

+“Israel will not cease being an oppressor simply by waking up one day and realizing the brutality of its policies,” he said.

-With the 50th anniversary approaching next year, he said, “the rights of Palestinians must be realized, the occupation must end, the U.N.
+With the 50th anniversary approaching next year, El-Ad said “the rights of Palestinians must be realized, the occupation must end, the U.N.
 Security Council must act, and the time is now.”

 Most Read Stories